SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 ### <a name="oauth-internal"></a>Oauth Internal

-Cumulocity IoT oauth internal is based on JWT stored in a browser cookie.
-However, it doesn't support refresh and after token validity time end, user will have to log in again.
+Cumulocity IoT OAuth Internal is based on JWT stored in a browser cookie.
+However, it doesn't support refresh and after the token validity time has ended, the user will have to log in again.
-Default token validity time is two weeks and this can be changed with [tenant options](/reference/tenants/#option): `oauth.internal.basic-token.lifespan.seconds`.
-Minimum valid value is 5 minutes.
+The default token validity time is two weeks and this can be changed with [tenant options](/reference/tenants/#option): `oauth.internal.basic-token.lifespan.seconds`.
+The minimum allowed value is 5 minutes.

-Cookie used to store token in a browser have its own validity time that can be changed with [tenant options](/reference/tenants/#option): `oauth.internal.basic-user.cookie.lifespan.seconds`.
-Default value is two weeks.
-It can also be set to negative value so that cookie will be deleted when user browser is closed.
+Cookies used to store a token in a browser have their own validity time that can be changed with [tenant options](/reference/tenants/#option): `oauth.internal.basic-user.cookie.lifespan.seconds`.
+The default value is two weeks.
+It can also be set to a negative value so that the cookie will be deleted when the user closes the browser.

 ### <a name="single-sign-on"></a>Configuring single sign-on